shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 ![LED-driver-board-V.01-PWM.PNG](/assets/Images/LED-driver-board-V.01-PWM.PNG)

-6. Add a second JST PH 2 pin cable male header from the back panel into the left socket  named (external 0-5VDC), add heat shrink tubing,  then solder this wires ends to the right bins of the toggle switch.
+6. Add a second JST PH 2 pin cable male header from the back panel into the left socket  named (external 0-5VDC), add heat shrink tubing, then solder these wire endings to the right bins of the toggle switch.

 7. Add one last wire into the IR-LED socket, the other opened end should be then connected to crimp socket to be connected to the straight pins in the PCB named IR.